mitranim/wordplay/readme.md

 disguard ([discard])

-seize-on (season to act on the opportunity)
+seize-on (season to act on the opportunities)

-pessibility (expecting the worst)
+pessibility (worst expectation)

 perillel (an accompanying peril)